 How future issuances of common stock pursuant to our stock plans will affect you.
 We currently do not have a stock option plan in effect.
-As of June 30, 2016, 1,150,000 options are issued and 1,100,000 options have fully vested at a weighted-average exercise price of \$0.37 and \$0.38 per share respectively.
+As of June 30, 2017, 150,000 options are issued and fully vested at a weighted-average exercise price of \$0.25 per share.
 These options were previously issued under its 2001, 2003 and 2009 stock option plans.
 The Company is reviewing several alternatives to replace its 2001, 2003, and 2009 Stock Option Plans with a new omnibus stock option plan (the "New Plan").
 In certain cases, we have made contractual commitments to provide shares or stock option grants in anticipation of putting in place the New Plan.
 The New Plan will allow us to attract and retain key employees or service providers as we continue to develop our business.
 We will obtain the necessary approvals based on the attributes of the plan.